astronomerdamo/pyreject/README.md

 ![IMF in log space](images/imf_log.png)

 This looks easier and more efficient to sample.
 Now we can create a randomly drawn sample from our distribution in logspace and write it to a .csv file.

 `
 $ python rejection.py -1.09 1 -lg -o
 `

-This command displays the sampled distribution (red) along with sample space (black).
+This command displays a histogram of the sampled distribution (red) along with sample space (black) and also writes a file with 10000 random points to 'rejection_output.csv' in the current directory.

 ![Sampled IMF](images/imf_sample.png)